 Alternatively, both Target and Walmart let you find your school list online and you can choose to pick up supplies at the store or have them delivered to you.
 I like all of these options because if you’ve never wandered all 5 aisles of supplies in the back corner of a Target in search of triangle-shaped pencils, a 3-pack of pink erasers, or the elusive orange two-pocket folder, then you really haven’t lived, have you?

-Now, this year is going to be different.
-I know it, you know it, we all know it.
-Our supply lists look a little different this year.
-A lot of schools/states are mandating masks be provided by parents and while I am all for supporting local makers, I also know I am a sucker for being done and having everything ready long before it needs to be.
-The anxiety of knowing I’m waiting on things to come will drive me over the edge.
-I’ve been able to successfully find kid sized masks through Old Navy (online) which come in five or ten packs, so that’s nice.
+Our supply lists may look a little different this year.
+Some schools/states are recommending masks provided by parents.
+I’ve been able to successfully find kid-sized masks through Old Navy (online) which come in five or ten packs, so that’s nice.
 I also ordered some from SchoolMaskPack.com which come in five packs but you also get a bag to wash them in at the end of the week.
 I’d say those are more for the younger grades, but if you’re an adult who likes crayons, you, too, can have a mask that matches your kids!

-I know that we’re all stressed out with the decisions on what to do.
-Every decision feels terrible.
 You might be juggling a job (or two), child care in addition to school, IEPs or children who need to be academically challenged.
-Or maybe you’re just in the in-between and don’t know what to do.
 It’s normal to feel stressed out.
 We are living in a bizarre climate and I think every feeling is totally warranted and expected.
 What we can do is prepare our kids the best we know-how.